 The hospitality industry has a diverse, young, and high-turnover workforce.
 Because hospitality providers rely on positive customer relations, effective management of the workforce can be as important to guest satisfaction, quality assurance, and company profitability as the food you serve or the rooms you rent.
 FordHarrison's Hospitality Industry Team members are committed to servicing these employers and this industry.

 WE KNOW HOSPITALITY.
-FordHarrison's Hospitality Industry Team combines the resources of our nearly 200 lawyers throughout the country who practice exclusively in labor/employment law with the approximately two dozen lawyers with extensive knowledge and experience working with hospitality clients.
+FordHarrison's Hospitality Industry Team combines the resources of our over 200 lawyers in 29 offices throughout the country, including four of counsel affiliates, who practice exclusively in labor/employment law with the approximately two dozen lawyers with extensive knowledge and experience working with hospitality clients.
 This unique knowledge and insight into the industry enables us to provide clients with legal advice specific to their demands, whether they are a nationwide multi-unit operator, a regional franchisee or a family-owned single establishment.
 In addition, our lawyers are active in hospitality trade associations, such as the National Restaurant Association, HR in Hospitality, American Hotel and Lodging Association, HospitalityLawyer.com, Latino Hotel Association, and visitor and convention bureaus in our individual office markets, and thus, are acutely aware of the unique trends and issues facing the hospitality industry.
 This depth of experience and industry knowledge allows us to "hit the ground running" on hospitality labor and employment matters.
 Simply put, our hospitality attorneys speak the language of the hospitality industry.

-Our Hospitality Team partners with Hospitality Clients on the following Labor & Employment issues:
+Our Hospitality Team partners with hospitality clients on the following labor and employment issues:

 Labor Relations.
 The "Change to Win Coalition" (SEIU, UFW, IBT, UFCW) - which consists of the four unions with the highest representation among hospitality employers - presents a formidable challenge for hospitality employers.
 Recent significant NLRB rules and decisions less favorable to management also make it important for hospitality employers to stay informed and think strategically.
 We recognize that maintaining consistently high guest service is a priority for hospitality employers, and that service may be adversely affected if your restaurant, hotel or casino is faced with organizing efforts, difficult negotiations, or other union activity.
 We can help you maintain a union-free workplace through positive employee relations training, best practices, and strategic winning campaigns.
 For unionized hospitality employers, we effectively negotiate favorable terms for collective bargaining agreements, handle arbitrations, help deal with work stoppages or strikes, and defend against unfair labor practice charges.